 What makes this cocoa crack recipe different?

 There are many recipes for cocoa crack floating around online, but I haven’t seen any quite like this one.
-The thing I don’t like about the many, many cocoa crack recipes I found online was they just seemed to oily.
+The thing I don’t like about the many, many cocoa crack recipes I found online was they just seemed too oily.
 I felt like I was eating a blob of flavored coconut oil.
 While that might be your thing, it’s just not mine.
 Ick.

 I started experimenting and trying some different things with this chocolate candy recipe.
 You’ll see, with this recipe I finally landed on adding some coconut flour to the recipe.
 I know that might strange, but it cut that oily mouth-feel I got from all the other cocoa crack recipes.
 I think I finally landed on a winner!

 The whole family loves this chocolate candy, especially my 3-year-old guy Crazy Cameron.
 He just can’t get enough of these addictive chocolate candies.
+And I love having a treat that’s actually good for him, so I don’t have to feel guilty about letting him have a piece or two for a snack!
+And who am I kidding, it’s nice to have a healthy treat for me too!

 Healthy Chocolate Candy aka Cocoa Crack